davidKolesar/C-Programming-Curriculum/README.md

 ### Unit 3: Functions:

 Functions are a fundamental component of C programming and virtually all modern languages.
 While you have already been exposed to some functions from the C library, this unit will focus on creating our own functions and understanding each component.
 Simply put, a **function** is a named, indepedent block of code that does a specific thing that can be called within other sections of code.
-Consider the following program:
+We're going to see why these are important with a real life example.

+**Code Challenge:**

+Imagine your boss approaches you and explains that you need to write a program that takes in user input and determines if the given number is prime.
+You might be a smarty-pants and have it already finished as the previous unit's extra credit assignment, want to write your own now, or continue with the instructor's exmaple from the previous unit.
+Either is okay, although it is **strongly** suggested that you use your own program.
+That said, your solution might look something like this:

 		#include <stdio.h>